akhwasim/luna/README.md

 ## What Luna Is

-Luna is a **standalone intelligent terminal** — a compiled Rust binary that replaces your shell entirely.
+Luna is a standalone intelligent terminal.

 Not a plugin.
 Not a wrapper.
 Not a chatbot glued to bash.

-It understands natural language, executes commands safely, remembers everything across sessions, and gets smarter about how you specifically work — every single day.
+It understands natural language, executes commands safely, remembers everything across sessions, detects your patterns, and gets smarter about how you specifically work, every single day.

 | Every other terminal | Luna |
 |---|---|